A River Runs Through It (film): Plot

 Norman is relieved when Paul arrives the following morning, as he feared for his brother's life.
 Norman tells his family that he is going to accept the job in Chicago.
 Norman, Paul, and their father go fly fishing one last time.
 Norman urges his brother to come with him and Jessie to Chicago, but Paul says that he will never leave Montana.
 He hooks a huge rainbow trout that drags him down the river rapids before he lands it.
 Rev. Maclean says that Paul has become a wonderful fisherman and an artist in the craft, much to Paul's delight.

 Before Norman is to leave for Chicago, police inform him that Paul was beaten to death.
 Norman breaks the news to his parents.
 Years later, Mrs. Maclean, Norman, Jessie, and their two children listen to a sermon given by Rev. Maclean soon before his own death.
 Rev. Maclean preaches about being unable to help loved ones who are destroying themselves and will not accept help.
 All that those who truly care for such a self-destructive person can do, Rev. Maclean concludes, is to give unconditional love, even without understanding why.
+The film concludes in the present day with the elderly Norman fishing in the river, lamenting about what he has learned now that all of his loved ones have passed on.